firefoxfoxthrot/developer-web-site/_pages/envelope.md

     compression (removing duplicate information), and encryption
     (enciphering information).
-* **Holder-initiated Redaction.** Elision can be performed by the Holder of a Gordian Envelope, not just the Issuer.
+* **Holder-initiated Redaction.** Elision can be performed by the holder of a Gordian Envelope, not just the issuer.
 * **Granular Holder Control.** Elision can not only be performed by any Holder, but also for any data, allowing each entity to elide data as is appropriate for the management of their personal (or